Celebrating Lent in the home

-Here are some ways to celebrate Lent:
+Here are some ways to celebrate the holy season of Lent with your children:

 Shrouding Sacred Statues and Pictures